 Last Updated on

-As a production mainstay, Logic Pro enjoys widespread compatibility with most hardware.
+As one of the best DAWs in 2020, Logic Pro X enjoys widespread compatibility with most hardware.
 Some of the best MIDI controllers plug effortlessly into Logic Pro X, allowing you instant control over your DAW.
 This guide will take a detailed look at the best MIDI controllers for Logic Pro X, how to buy them, and the top picks as chosen by our experts.

 We’ve looked at controllers for Ableton, so it’s only natural that we answer a question so many of you have been asking: what’s the best MIDI controller for Logic Pro X?